Accessibility in web design means creating web pages that everyone can use, regardless of hardware, software, or any sensory or physical impairment.

 On the Make WordPress Accessible site you can find a list of Useful tools for accessibility testing.

 Sometimes, the simplest thing you can do is to create a more readable page.
 Reading from a screen is much harder than reading a printed page.
 Crowded text, lots of images, a jumble of font styles, and too much information makes a page very difficult to read.

 While developing your WordPress site, take extra time to pay attention to the white space or "empty" space around the different elements on the page.
 Make sure the fonts are large enough to be readable.
-Position navigation elements in logical places.
+Position navigation elements in logical and consistent places.

 Also bear in mind that some your visitors may have dyslexia or may not use the same first language as you do.
 Keep sentences short and simple.
 Try to avoid abbreviations unless you explain them first.

 Is your page still readable when you increase the text size using the browser's text zoom options?
 Do any of the non-text elements on the page create a distraction?